The Kids’ Sleep Tools That Actually Earn Their Spot on the Nightstand

 Two more that earn their keep

-A weighted blanket gives the same settling, hugged feeling that calms an overtired or sensory-seeking kid — useful at the start of the night and again if they stir at 2am.
+A weighted blanket gives the same settling, hugged feeling that calms an overtired or sensory-seeking kid, useful at the start of the night and again if they stir at 2am.
 (Sizing matters; go by your child’s weight, and skip it for under-3s.)
 And for babies, the one with the awards behind it.

 The gentle, even pressure helps an active nervous system downshift.
 Get the weight right for your child and it becomes the thing they ask for, not the thing you nag about.
+Torn between a blanket and a wearable vest?
+Here’s how to choose between a weighted blanket and a vest.

-Pink-noise sounds layered with a resting heartbeat and a soft glow — it took Silver at the Mother & Baby Awards 2026 for a reason.
+Pink-noise sounds layered with a resting heartbeat and a soft glow.
+It took Silver at the Mother & Baby Awards 2026 for a reason.
 For a baby who only settles on you, this is the gentlest step toward settling in the cot.

 What about the actual apps?

 Worth a mention, since half this category lives on a screen.
-A plain white-noise app on an old phone you’ve stopped using is a genuinely free stand-in for a sound machine — flip it to airplane mode, plug it in across the room, done.
-For an older kid who lies there with a busy head, the slow audio of something like Moshi or Calm Kids — sleep stories and breathing read in a voice that isn’t your worn-out 9pm one — can settle a brain you’ve run out of patience for.
+A plain white-noise app on an old phone you’ve stopped using is a genuinely free stand-in for a sound machine: flip it to airplane mode, plug it in across the room, done.
+For an older kid who lies there with a busy head, the slow audio of something like Moshi or Calm Kids (sleep stories and breathing read in a voice that isn’t your worn-out 9pm one) can settle a brain you’ve run out of patience for.
 One catch worth holding firm on: keep the screen itself out of the bed.
 Audio in, light off, phone face-down somewhere small hands can’t fish it back out.

 If you’re piecing together the earlier stage, the baby-stage sleep kit covers cots, swaddles and monitors.
-And before you buy any light at all, it’s worth two minutes on why a warm light beats a bright one — the warm-versus-bright thing matters more than the brand.
+And before you buy any light at all, it’s worth two minutes on why a warm light beats a bright one.
+The warm-versus-bright thing matters more than the brand.
 And if you’re running bedtime solo with more than one kid, the routine itself changes more than the gear.

 Frequently asked questions

-For most families an all-in-one device like the Hatch Rest (2nd Gen) gives the best value — it covers sound, a warm night-light and an okay-to-wake signal in one.
+For most families an all-in-one device like the Hatch Rest (2nd Gen) gives the best value.
+It covers sound, a warm night-light and an okay-to-wake signal in one.
 If you want no app, a standalone white-noise machine like the Yogasleep Hushh does the core job brilliantly.

 Yes, for many kids.
 A steady low hum masks sudden household noises (doors, TV, siblings) that cause night wakings.
 Keep it at a soft volume, a little distance from the bed, and on all night rather than timed to switch off.